-- 1. Assign a percentage to each product class for hardwoods and softwoods according to mill data or default values for the project. - 2.
-Multiply the total carbon transferred into wood products by the % in each product class. - 3.
-Multiply the values for each product class by the storage factor for landfill carbon. - 4.
-Sum all of the resulting values to calculate the carbon stored in landfills after 100 years (in units of CO2-equivalent metric tons).
+- 1. Assign a percentage to each product class for hardwoods and softwoods according to mill data or default values for the project; - 2.
+Multiply the total carbon transferred into wood products by the % in each product class; - 3.
+Multiply the total carbon transferred into wood products (derived in step 3) for each product class by the storage factor for landfill carbon; and - 4.
+Sum all of the resulting values to calculate the carbon stored in landfills after 100 years (in units of CO_2 -equivalent metric tonnes).